How to Measure Your Gauge in Knitting

 Measuring garment swatches

-When I took Lily Chin’s knitting tips and tricks class at Vogue Knitting Live earlier this year, she shared a useful gauge tip.
-When you wear a garment, it’s going to hang vertically off your body.
+Here’s a useful gauge tip: When you wear a garment, it’s going to hang vertically off your body.
 So why not measure your swatch based on that?
 Measuring flat works fine for something like a throw or gloves.
-But for sweaters and other garments, Lily pins the swatch to a wall or corkboard and lets gravity take hold, just as it would when you’re wearing the garment.
+But for sweaters and other garments, Lily pins the swatch to a wall or cork board and lets gravity take hold, just as it would when you’re wearing the garment.
 She measures and alters her swatch based on that measurement.

 And once you’ve knitted that swatch, don’t rip it out.
 Save it so you can test how your garment will wash up.
 If your yarn is washable, throw that swatch into the washing machine and see how it turns out.
 Did it pill?
 Did it fade?
 Better to find out on a little swatch than on your gorgeous new sweater!